 Cons of Paying Rent With a Credit Card

-Landlord surcharges are not the only thing that can make it more expensive to pay rent by credit card.
-When cardholders pay by the due date, they are only on the hook for the amount they agreed to pay.
-But making a credit card payment even a day late can increase the total amount due, thanks to interest charges.
-And the later the debt—in this case rent—is paid, the greater the interest charges will be.
+Landlord surcharges aren’t the only cost that can make it more expensive to pay rent by credit card.
+Making a credit card payment even a day late can increase the total amount due, thanks to interest charges and late fees.
+And the later the debt — in this case, rent — is paid off in full, the more interest that will accrue.

 It Can Affect Credit Score